cropsinsilico/GRN_Model/README.md

 ## References

 Bjorck A. 1996.
 Numerical methods for least squares problems: Siam.
+Team RC.
+2013.
+R: A language and environment for statistical computing.
 Quan NT.
 1988.
 The prediction sum of squares as a general measure for regression diagnostics.
 Journal of Business & Economic Statistics, 6: 501-504.

 ## Running the model